ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 However it can also be printed on bowden fed extruders, but the printing speed needs to be lowered even further, this to prevent the filament from spooling of or clogging in the bowden tube.
 Retraction distance also needs to be lowered to prevent the extruder from clogging up, this will increase stringing to some degree though.

+3D printing is already trial and error, but for printing flexibles like TPU this is even more so.
+The material is a lot more unforgiving than PLA or even ABS and the settings need to be fine tuned for each different printer and TPU material before prints will come out looking somewhat decent.

+The image below shows the difference between a bowden extruder (left), which has a guiding tube made of teflon and a direct drive extruder (right).
 <img alt="Bowden versus Direct drive extruder" src="{{ '/img/2020-06-15-3D-Printing-during-corona/bowden-vs-direct.webp' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">

 Below is a video of my 3D printed with a bowden type extruder printing TPU just fine, albeit very slowly.